 No, you cannot make in-store Old Navy credit card payments.
-Stores also do not provide envelopes and other assistance for making credit card payments.
+Stores also do not provide envelopes or other assistance for making credit card payments.

 What To Do If Your Old Navy Credit Card Payment Is Late

 You can use any of the Old Navy bill pay options to make a late payment.
-Your payment due date is at least 23 days after the close of each billing cycle.
-To avoid paying a late payment fee, the minimum payment is due by 5 p.m.
+To avoid paying a late payment fee on an Old Navy card from Synchrony, the minimum payment is due by 5 p.m.
 EST on the due date included on your statement.
 Payments received after 5 p.m. will not be credited until the next day.

 A late fee of $27 will be charged if you have not had any late payments within the past six billing cycles, and a late fee of $37 will be charged if you have had a late payment within the past six billing cycles.
 The late fee will never exceed your minimum payment that was due, however.